mozilla/addons-server/docs/topics/api/accounts.rst

 .. _collection-list:

+.. note:: This API requires :doc:`authentication <auth>`.

-This endpoint allows you to list all collections authored by this user
+This endpoint allows you to list all collections authored by this user.
+Access is limited to your own collections, or users with `Users:Edit` permission.

 .. http:get:: /api/v3/accounts/account/(int:user_id|string:username)/collection/